kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ## 3. Eigenvalue Sectors

+The Euler–Lagrange equation admits three families of stationary solutions, each corresponding to a distinct mode of minimal curvature.
+Isolating each sector by setting the other coefficients to zero reveals the geometric origin of $\pi$, $\varphi$, and $10$ as constraint eigenvalues.

 ### 3.1 π-sector: isotropic closure

 Setting $\beta=\gamma=0$ isolates the angular curvature term.
 In this limit the functional reduces to an angular Fisher information, and stationarity requires that compressions and dilations in $\theta$ balance: